 $7.99 , 206 pp.

 Cost is higher (including shipping) when ordered from the web site.

 Overview: Several years ago, The Sporting News merged with Street & Smith.
 The periodical retained the The Sporting News title on the cover, however its format was closer to Street & Smith than to pre-merger The Sporting News.

 Some top teams two pages of coverage.
-All other AQ teams get one page, some top non-AQ teams (such as Northern Illinois) get a full page.
-A majority of non-AQ teams get ½ page.
-For example, Clemson and Florida State have two pages, but the other four teams in their division get one page each).
-TSN has been a well below-average predictor over the last 5 years.
+All other AQ teams get one page, some top non-AQ teams (such as Marshall) get a full page.
+A majority of non-AQ teams get ½ page, and some get as little as 1/3 page.
+TSN has been a well below-average predictor over the last three years.
 TSN has inherited Street & Smith's coverage of FCS; it's better and more extensive than any other major magazine.